animal-tree/BrokenWisdoms-TheReturnofNort/Opposing-views.md

 >
 > I do not recommend such a prison methodology.
 >
-> These experiences showed me the importance for the emergence of a new field of medicine, and I think that's my message (I mean, after all this, I had to have a message, right?.
+> These experiences showed me the importance for the emergence of a new field of medicine, and I think that's my message (I mean, after all this, I had to have a message, right?).
 >
 > Lily, Mobi, and I were all connected by chance.
 He braided her hair.
 Mine with him was a different hospitalization than the one with Lily, but she had her own independent one with Mobi.
 All of this seems arranged.
 And the message is:
 >